Caregiver for family member in California: Caring for elderly in your home

 Many of my clients have complained about how family members treat them.
 While caregiving for your parents, family conflicts can arise.
 When caring for elderly in your home, you must make many changes.
 Being the primary carer for a family member not only creates a significant difference in daily routine, but there are also often physical changes to make as well.
 You may need ramps installed, doorways widened, furniture moved, and other modifications to facilitate care.
 It helps if family members acknowledge the changes and the impact of caring for an elderly parent.

 Becoming a carer for family member and providing home care can be physically taxing and exhausting.
+Many caregivers develop chronic pain.
 As a primary caregiver, you may experience emotional distress.
 Watching your loved one struggle and helping them maintain as much dignity as possible is emotionally draining.
 Caring for an elderly parent can bring up childhood emotions.
 Fatigue and depression are also common.
 Caring for the elderly in their home can bring up feelings of loss of privacy, personal belongings, and the comfort of having your own home.

 You may find that you spend so much time caregiving that you have no time or energy to care for yourself.
 Caring for elderly in your home directly impacts every part of your life.
 You are constantly thinking about what needs to be done next.
 Your responsibilities span from making appointments and picking up medication to bathing and dressing.
 The amount of time it takes to get your loved one ready to go somewhere can be staggering.